Helge07/DefocusStacker/readme.md

    - DefocusStacker-master\DFS\bin\Release\dll\x86\OpenCvSharpExtern.zip
    - DefocusStacker-master\DFS\bin\Release\OpenCvSharpExtern.zip

-4. To Open the project in Visual Studio click on the file  DefocusStacker-master\DFS.sln then select the 'Debug' or 'Release' version.
+4. To Open the project in Visual Studio click on the file  'DefocusStacker-master\DFS.sln' then select the 'Debug' or 'Release' version.

 5. Compile the project `DFS`.
 This generates the compiled program in the directories DFS\DFS\bin\Debug   resp.
 DFS\DFS\bin\Release